 E-mail and Online Communications

-OIT provides Duke employees with e-mail accounts (including group and shared mailboxes) as well as instructions on how to get started, avoid viruses, and maintain your account.
+OIT provides Duke employees with e-mail accounts (including group and shared mailboxes) as well as instructions on avoid viruses.
 Meanwhile, Trinity Technology Services and other departmental and school e-mail can be accessed online at mail.duke.edu.
 Beyond e-mail, Duke offers access to other communication tools such as wikis, blogs and mailing lists.

 OIT offers a full range of computing solutions including, software, hardware (don't forget the Computer Store), printing (did you know you can use ePrint to print to printers across campus without leaving your desk?), and computing and multimedia labs.
 Training on most aspects for computing at Duke is offered through either OIT or L&OD.

 Duke provides free anti-virus software to students, faculty and staff via download.
-Find out about virus protection, and learn how to set a strong password, practice conscientious downloading and protect against phishing attempts.
-The Institutional Ethics and Compliance Program coordinates resources, policies and procedures and training related to the confidentiality, privacy, and security of information.
+Find out about virus protection, and learn how to set a strong password and protect against phishing attempts.
+The Duke University Compliance Program coordinates resources, policies and procedures and training related to the confidentiality, privacy, and security of information.
 Learn more about IT security through the IT Security Office.

 Phones & Mobile Devices